magdanolde/Trip-Booking-Website-API/README.md

 ![NPM](https://img.shields.io/badge/NPM-%23000000.svg?style=for-the-badge&logo=npm&logoColor=white)
 ![Webpack](https://img.shields.io/badge/webpack-%238DD6F9.svg?style=for-the-badge&logo=webpack&logoColor=black)

-## 🤝 SPECIALTHANKS
+### 🤝 SPECIALTHANKS
-Thanks to my Mentor - devmentor.pl - for providing me with this task and for code review.
+Thanks to my Mentor - [devmentor.pl](https://devmentor.pl/) - for providing me with this task and for code review.

+If you have any questions feel free to get in touch with me (contact in the profile [readme](https://github.com/magdanolde)).